Install Node.js and npm without future regret

-Install Node.js and npm via a version manager (nvm, fnm, or Volta) so you can switch versions per project.
-Verify with node -v and npm -v.
+Install Node and npm through a version manager so you can switch versions per project. fnm is my pick, with nvm and Volta as alternatives.

-npm comes bundled with Node, so installing Node installs npm.
-No separate step.
+One thing up front. npm comes bundled with Node, so installing Node installs npm.
+There's no separate step.

 macOS and Linux: fnm

-Fnm (Fast Node Manager) is written in Rust, fast, and works on macOS, Linux, and Windows.
+Fnm (Fast Node Manager) is written in Rust, it's fast, and it runs on macOS, Linux, and Windows.

 # install fnm via homebrew on macos